coderefinery/manuals/instructor-tech-setup.md

 - Don't clear terminal often (or ever - un-learn CTRL-L if possible).
   Learner's can follow as fast as you!
 More people will wonder what just got lost than are helped by seeing a blank screen.
-Consider pushing ``ENTER`` a few times instead.
+Push ``ENTER`` a few times instead to add some white space.

 ### Terminal size

-- Font should be large.
+- Font should be large (a separate history terminal can have a smaller font).
-- Know and use keyboard shortcuts for changing the font size.
-You can be larger when you are doing simple things, and make it smaller when you have long lines that learners need to see.
+- Be prepared to resize the terminal and font as needed.
+Know and use keyboard shortcuts for changing the font size when you need to show more columns (it's also OK if the terminal is wider than your screen if most of the right side is not that important to see).
+You can have a larger font normally, and make it smaller and the terminal wider when you have long lines that learners need to see.

 ### Prompt

+Your prompt should be minimal: few distractions, and not take up many columns of text.

 Learners have to read your prompt quickly, understand what you entered, copy it, all the while not being distracted by everything else or your screen.
+Day 1 git-intro is not the time to have your fancy git-bash prompt, instead show them how to use git to get that information.
 Set an easily-viewable prompt.

-Your prompt should be minimal: few distractions, and not take up many columns of text.

-- `prompt-log` (next section) does this for you.
+- `prompt-log` (see the next section on command line history) does this for you.
 - The minimum to do is is `export PS1='\$ '`.
 - Blank line between entries: `export PS1='\n\$ '`.
 - Have a space after the `$` or `%` or whatever prompt character you use.
 - Strongly consider the bash shell.
-This is what most new people will use, and you should be less confusing to them.
-(Later in workshops, using other shells and being more adventurous is OK - learners will know what is essential to the terminal and what is extra for you)
+This is what most new people will use, and bash will be less confusing to them.
+(Later in workshops, using other shells and being more adventurous is OK - learners will know what is essential to the terminal and what is extra for your environment).

 ### Command line history

-You *need* to find a way to show the recent commands you have entered, outside of your main window, so that learners can see the recent commands.
+You need to find a way to show the recent commands you have entered, outside of your main window, so that learners can see the recent commands.

-Consider prompt-log by rkdarst (<https://github.com/rkdarst/prompt-log>).
+Consider prompt-log by rkdarst (<https://github.com/rkdarst/prompt-log/>).
 It adds a interesting idea that *the command you enter is also in color* and also provides terminal history *before the command returns* (see below).

-Arrange two terminals, so that there is the main work window and the history window with a font smaller size - it can be off to the side.
+Arrange two terminals, so that there is the main work window and the history window with a font smaller size - the history can be off to the side.

 See the following screenshot for an ideal arrangement: